 The human eye picks the top left corner of the dashboard first which gives this area significance.
-The centre of the dashboard is also prime real-estate to display to the user.
+The center of the dashboard is also prime real-estate to display to the user.

-Ensure items requiring Action by the user are correctly visualised
+Ensure items requiring Action by the user are correctly visualized

 If your dashboard is to alert the user requiring action, ensure you design the dashboard in a way that brings this to the user's attention.
 I.e. have a clear dashboard with little colour when no alert is present, and make the dashboard light up to bring issues to the user's attention when an alert is active.